Pete Harckham on the Issues Facing Westchester's Families

 Taxes, Spending, Government Reform

-As a homeowner and a small business owner, As a homeowner and a small business owner, Pete understands that the current property tax levels are crushing our families’ ability to stay in Westchester and hampering business’s ability to remain competitive.
+Pete understands that current property tax levels are crushing our families’ and our seniors’ ability to stay in Westchester and hampering business’s ability to remain competitive.
 As a fiscal conservative, Pete has a proven record of cutting taxes, reducing spending and shrinking the size of government through consolidation, departmental merger and streamlining, while at the same time maintaining vital services.

-Served on BOL Stimulus Task Force, steering over $50 million in funds to Westchester County.
+Served on BOL Stimulus Task Force, securing over $50 million in funds for Westchester County.

 Passed LDC legislation enabling nonprofits to obtain low-interest financing to expand facilities and to create jobs.